 4. Look Beyond The Superficial

 Do you have more questions about you what to look for while attending an open house in Washington state and the greater Seattle area?
 Let the mortgage professionals at Sammamish Mortgage guide you.
-Family owned and operated for more than 20 years, we know what you value.
-Let us help you understand the ins and outs of home financing and more.
+Family owned and operated since 1992, we know what you value.
 Sammamish Mortgage offers a variety of loan programs including FHA and VA mortgages.
 Regardless of your situation, we can guide you through the process.
 If you have questions about securing a mortgage in Washington State, or would like a rate quote, please contact our friendly staff.
 We look forward to serving you.